-INTEGRATED NEW MEDIA TECHNIQUES 2 (VFX-3D Spec.)
+INTEGRATED NEW MEDIA TECHNIQUES 2 CHARACTER DESIGN (VFX-3D Spec.)

-The project lab aims to further 3D modelling skills to an intermediate level, through polygon modelling techniques for humanoid characters and/or animals and dedicated props.
-Students will learn advanced functions of the software Maya through the use of chosen projects and practical training, as well as understanding the principles of character design.
+The laboratory takes the teaching of 3D modelling to an intermediate level, through the learning of anthropomorphic and/or zoomorphic character modelling techniques.
+The course includes the learning of the functions of the software Z-Brush through the understanding of targeted tools and practical training, as well as the in-depth study of the principles of character design.

-INTEGRATED NEW MEDIA TECHNIQUES 2 (GM Spec.)
+INTEGRATED NEW MEDIA TECHNIQUES 2 DEV 1

+(GM Spec.)

-The course aims at deepening the students' competencies in the use of Unity software: advanced techniques as well as basic elements of programming will be presented, that will enable the students to carry out projects starting from the assets acquired over the course.
+The course aims to develop the fundamental skills on the use of Unity software: articulated techniques and programming fundamentals will be introduced that will allow to carry out a project starting from a series of assets provided during the course.